 Every Tuesday, the children and teachers attend a developmentally appropriate chapel service led by the school chaplain, the Director of Family Faith Formation, or the Head of School.
 The service includes a ritual procession, lighting candles, ringing bells, singing, and prayers.
-The leader tells a Bible story chosen for its timeliness.
-Each child is given a chance to pray for anyone needing bring prayers for anyone who needs healing or consolation and receive a birthday blessing.
+The leader tells a Bible story chosen for its timeliness and every child receives a birthday blessing.
 Parents are invited to attend Tuesday chapel whenever they want, and we encourage their participation to bridge the gap from school to faith at home.
-Tuesdays I I:00 am EC Chapel / I I:30 am Toddler Chapel.
+Tuesdays I I:00 am EC Chapel and I I:30 am Toddler Chapel.